DistributedComponents/coqproject/README.md

 ### External dependencies

 The `DEPS` variables is a list of external dependencies for the project.
-For example, the following records depend on the library `Verdi`:
+For example, the following records a dependency on the library `Verdi`:

 ```bash